Star Pattern Fragments: Accessing Knowledge Graphs through Star Patterns: Abstract

 \section{Abstract}

-The Semantic Web offers access to a vast Web of interlinked information accessible via SPARQL endpoints.
-Such endpoints offer a well-defined interface to retrieve results for complex SPARQL queries.
-The computational load for processing such queries, however, lies entirely with the server hosting the SPARQL endpoint, which can easily become overloaded and in the worst case not only become slow in responding but even crash so that the data becomes temporarily unavailable.
-Recently proposed interfaces, such as Triple Pattern Fragments, have therefore shifted the query processing load from the server to the client.
-For queries involving triple patterns with low selectivity, this can easily result in high network traffic and slow execution times.
-In this paper, we therefore present a novel interface, Star Pattern Fragments (SPF), which decomposes SPARQL queries into star-shaped subqueries and can combine a lower network load with a higher query throughput and a comparatively low server load.
-Our experimental results show that our approach does not only significantly reduce network traffic but is also at least an order of magnitude faster in comparison to the state-of-the-art interfaces under high query processing load.
+SPARQL endpoints offer access to a vast amount of interlinked information.
+While they offer a well-defined interface for efficiently retrieving results for complex SPARQL queries, complex query loads can easily overload or crash endpoints as all the computational load of answering the queries resides entirely with the server hosting the endpoint.
+Recently proposed interfaces, such as Triple Pattern Fragments, have therefore shifted some of the query processing load from the server to the client at the expense of increased network traffic in the case of non-selective triple patterns.
+This paper therefore proposes Star Pattern Fragments (SPF), an RDF interface enabling a better load balancing between server and client by decomposing SPARQL queries into star-shaped subqueries, evaluating them on the server side.
+Experiments using synthetic data (WatDiv), as well as real data (DBpedia), show that SPF does not only significantly reduce network traffic, it is also up to two orders of magnitude faster than the state-of-the-art interfaces under high query load.